-Students at Texas A&M University at Galveston will invariably tell you that the best thing about TAMUG is the small school environment – classes are small and students know their professors and classmates.
-Texas A&M University at Galveston is an ocean-oriented campus offering academic degrees, research, continuing education and public service in sciences, engineering, business, transportation and liberal arts.
+Students at Texas A&M University Galveston Campus will invariably tell you that the best thing about TAMUG is the small school environment – classes are small and students know their professors and classmates.
+Texas A&M University Galveston Campus is an ocean-oriented campus offering academic degrees, research, continuing education and public service in sciences, engineering, business, transportation and liberal arts.
 Because TAMUG is a branch campus of Texas A&M University in College Station, students receive their degrees, and the Aggie Ring, from Texas A&M University.
-TAMUG also includes the Texas Maritime Academy, one of six state maritime training academies in the United States and the only one located on the Gulf of Mexico.
+TAMUG also includes the Texas A&M Maritime Academy, one of six state maritime training academies in the United States and the only one located on the Gulf of Mexico.

-Already decided on a college major?
-Now it’s time to think about a minor!
-The right college minor will not only allow you to specialize your major, but it can also help you find a job after graduation.
+Minors - The right college minor will not only allow you to specialize your major, but it can also help you find a job after graduation.
 For more information about how and why to choose a minor, and for a list of TAMUG minors, click here.

 Honors - Student may choose to apply for the Honors Program to enhance their education, increase their opportunities to participate in research and to join others in advanced studies.
 To learn more about Honors, click here.

 Students in any of TAMUG's graduate programs may also choose to join the Texas A&M Maritime Academy if they wish to work toward licensing as a Third Mate Unlimited Oceans and Unlimited Tonnage in the U.S. Merchant Marine.
 Other cooperative graduate degree programs, at both the master and doctorate levels, are in place with the departments of Wildlife and Fisheries Sciences, Oceanography and Biology at Texas A&M University in College Station.